Ozi-cheri/python-quiz-application/README.md

 # Python Quiz Application

 # Introduction
-This is a Python quiz application that allows a player to answer multiple-choice questions on a particular topic.
+This is a Python quiz application that allows a player to answer multiple-choice questions on a particular topic in a terminal.
 The application uses dictionaries, lists, and tuples to manage the quiz data and provide a smooth user experience.
 Players are welcomed, they are asked to enter their names, and then participate in a quiz consisting of 4 questions.
 The quiz provides feedback based on the player's score at the end.

 ## User Stories

 - **As a** user,i want to see my quiz score immediately after completing a quiz so that i can know how i performed.
 - **As a** user, i want to see the correct answer to the question i got wrong so i can learn,increase my knowledge and avoid making mistakes in future.
 - **As a** user,i want a question with multiple choice options.
+- **As a** user, if i mistakenly enter an invalid answer,i wil be reminded to enter a valid given.
+## Typography

+I decided to go for Courier New Monosapce because it almost matches the text of that of the Python Terminal.

 ## Features

-- **Topic Definition**: The quiz has a defined topic.
+- **Topic Definition**: The quiz has a readable and defined topic.
 - **Player Interaction**: The player is welcomed and asked to input their name.
-- **Multiple Choice Questions**: The quiz contains 4 questions, each with multiple-choice options.
+- **Multiple Choice Questions**: The quiz contains 4 questions, each with 4 multiple-choice options.
 - **Use of Data Structures**:
   - **Dictionary**: To store questions and their corresponding optionns and answers.
   - **List**:  Manages multiple-choice options for each question.
   - **Tuple**: Defines the immutable correct answers.
-- **Score Calculation**: The player's score is calculated and displayed based on each correct answers.
+- **Score Calculation**: The player's score is calculated and displayed at the end of the quiz.
 - **Feedback**: Feedback is provided based on the player's score.
 ### Quiz Structure